 Medication for migraine very often brings little or no relief and can have numerous side effects.

-Many of the millions of sufferers around the world have had to live with the condition for most of their lives, with little benefit from medication of any sort.
+Many of the millions of sufferers around the world have had to live with the condition for most of their lives.
+They have had limited benefit from medication of any sort.

-For this reason, there have now been several studies which have sought to discover the link between the keto diet and migraine.
+For this reason, there have now been several studies which have sought to discover the link between the condition nd diet.

 There is evidence that migraines are a response to cerebral energy deficiency.